pryano/python_docs/tox.md

 install_command = pip install --pre --find-links ./shared_resources/bostoolkit/ --no-index {opts} {packages}
 ```

-Call tox to run the tests and coverage report: `tox`
+Call `tox` from the command line or right-click your tox.ini file and select Run to run the tests and coverage report